Kong/docs.konghq.com/app/_src/gateway/plugin-development/distribution.md

 For more information about the format, see the LuaRocks [documentation on rockspecs][rockspec].

-### Via OCI Artefacts
+### OCI Artifacts

-Many users will have access to an OCI-compliant registry (Dockerhub, AWS ECR, etc).
+Many users will have access to an OCI-compliant registry like Docker Hub or Amazon ECR.
-Kong Plugins can be packaged as generic OCI artefacts and uploaded to one of these registries for versioning, storage, and distribution.
+Kong Plugins can be packaged as generic OCI artifacts and uploaded to one of these registries for versioning, storage, and distribution.

-The advantage of distributing plugins as OCI artefacts is that users can make use of a number of ecosystem benefits including tooling around building, pushing/pulling, and signing (for secure provenance attestation) of these artefacts.
-The steps below illustrate a sample flow for packaging, distributing, and verifying a Kong custom plugin as an OCI artefact.
+The advantage of distributing plugins as OCI artifacts is that users can make use of a number of ecosystem benefits including tooling around building, pushing and pulling, and signing (for secure provenance attestation) of these artifacts.
+The steps below illustrate a sample flow for packaging, distributing, and verifying a Kong custom plugin as an OCI artifact.

 On the machine where the plugin is developed, or as part of an automated workflow, run the following
 steps: